idaholab/moose/modules/doc/content/python/MooseDocs/extensions/sqa.md

   This will comprise the application Verification and Validation Report.
 - +app_far.md.template+\\
   This will comprise the application Failure Analysis Report.
+- +app_sll.md.template+\\
+  This will comprise the application Software Library List.
+- +app_cci.md.template+\\
+  This will comprise the application Communications and Contact Information.
+- +app_scs.md.template+\\
+  This will comprise the application Software Coding Standards.

 ### General Templates